open-mmlab/mmengine/docs/en/common_usage/set_interval.md

 For more information on how to use `CheckpointHook`, please refer to the [CheckpointHook tutorial](../tutorials/hook.md#checkpointhook).

-## Setting the interval for printing logs
+## Setting the Interval for Printing Logs

 By default, logs are printed to the terminal once every 10 iterations.
 You can set the interval using the `interval` parameter of the [LoggerHook](mmengine.hooks.LoggerHook).